SWE-bench

 Each response should include:

-1. A **THOUGHT** section where you explain your reasoning and plan
+1. **Reasoning text** where you explain your analysis and plan

 **CRITICAL REQUIREMENTS:**

-- Your response SHOULD include a THOUGHT section explaining your reasoning
+- Your response SHOULD include reasoning text explaining what you're doing

 - Directory or environment variable changes are not persistent.
 Every action is executed in a new subshell.